ncphillips/truecoders.io/_coders/austin-redmayne.markdown

   body:
 reviews:
 - teammate: Cody Winton
   body: Austin has shown himself anxious to learn and do well in his work.
-I would
-    recommend Austin for Quality Assurance.
+He is motivated to succeed and his tenacity and work ethic would make him an excellent addition to a team.
 skills:
 - title: Attendance
   rank: 3.2